 Let’s put that into perspective shall we?
 If auto-theft was a functioning business, it would rank just above Macdonalds based on it’s market capitalisation on the biggest companies of america list.

-On the other side of the Atlantic, in the UK, there are 50 cars stolen ever minute.
+On the other side of the Atlantic, in the UK, there are 50 cars stolen every minute.
 So we need to go that little extra mile in making sure our car doesn’t become a statistic.
-Either that or we need to quickly set up a company called “robAcar.com” with a tremendous legal team.

 Incidentally, should you find your vehicle is stolen, this is a good piece on How To Recover A Stolen Car—I used it when my car disappeared.